neondatabase/website/content/docs/introduction/usage-metrics.md

 ## Storage

-In Neon, your storage is made up of the combined total of these two elements:
+Storage is the total data size and history stored in Neon.
+It includes the size of all databases in your Neon projects and a history of changes across all of your database branches, which supports point-in-time restore.

-- **Data Size**
+- **Data size**

   This is the current amount of data stored in your databases.
-You can think of this as a _snapshot_ of your database's size at any given moment.
+You can think of this as a _snapshot_ of your data at any given moment.

 - **History**